kuzhalikumaraguru/kuzhalikumaraguru/README.md

 - 📫 How to reach me **kuzhali.kumaraguru@gmail.com**

-- 📄 Know about my experiences [5.2 years of experience in IT as an angular developer](5.2 years of experience in IT as an angular developer)
+- 📄 Know about my experiences 5.5 years of experience in IT as an angular developer

 <h3 align="left">Connect with me:</h3>
 <p align="left">